A Few (Strong) Suggestions on Essay Writing

 17. Back up your work!

 - Hard drives fail too, especially if you are working on an old computer.
-So, every page or so, either back them up remotely or e-mail your drafts to yourself (but not if you leave your e-mail program open and receiving messages) or someone else (if you do).
+You can back up a file remotely by emailing it to yourself.
 They'll be safe and accessible from some other computer should you need them.

 18. Reread your work!